Isotope vs. DNA Analysis for Cotton Origin: Key Differences, Accuracy & Compliance

 • Scope of capability: Can the provider work across different sample types and integrate with broader traceability systems?

-A well-designed traceability strategy often depends not only on the methods used, but on the credibility and structure of the provider delivering them.
+A well-designed cotton traceability strategy often depends not only on the methods used, but on the credibility and structure of the provider delivering them.

 How GenuTrace Supports Cotton Origin Verification and Compliance